mgsosna/mattsosna.com/_posts/careers/2020-12-15-DS-transition-4.md

  WHERE animal = 'Walrus';
 ```

-We can use aliases for tables, too, which makes joining convenient.
-Below, we use aliases for the `users`, `sql_pros`, and `transactions` tables.
-We join the tables in two ways; in the first query, we use a `LEFT JOIN`, which preserves all rows in `users` but drops rows in `sql_pros` that don't have an ID in `users`.
+We can use aliases for tables, too, which we do below for `users`, `sql_pros`, and `transactions`.
+We join the tables in two ways in this example; in the first query, we use a `LEFT JOIN`, which preserves all rows in `users` but drops rows in `sql_pros` that don't have an ID in `users`.
 In the second query, we perform an `OUTER JOIN`, which preserve all rows in both `users` and `transactions`.

 ```sql
 -- Query 1: don't drop any rows in 'users'